ariary/kube-podpreemption-DoS/README.md

 # Pod Denial-of-Service using Pod Priority preemption

-The aim is to demonstate how we could perform the Denial-of-Service on another pod in the same kubernetes cluster using `PodPriority`.
+The aim is to demonstate how we could perform the Denial-of-Service of another pod in the same kubernetes cluster using `PodPriority`.

 By DoS we mean:
 **Pod eviction, if the target pod is already running** and **Block pod rescheduling**